17711-mesh/python.compose-to-quadlet/README.md

 # Compose to Quadlet

-> A tool to convert Docker Compose files to Podman Quadlet systemd units.
+> A tool to convert Podman/Docker Compose files to Podman Quadlet systemd units.

 ## Table of Contents